- Home

 Ability to move home

 Can you move your equity release plan to a different home if you want or need to?
 What fees and charges will be payable if you do?
 What restrictions are there on the type of property you can move to?
-While many plans are portable, they don’t allow you to move to any property you wish as it will still need to meet your lender’s requirements of a suitable property.
+While many plans are portable, they don’t allow you to move to any property you wish as it will still need to meet your lender’s definition of a suitable property.

 Ability to change your mind